pesricha/pesricha.github.io/_pages/about.md

 👋 Hi there!
 I am Naman Pesricha.
 ======
 I am a graduate student at IISc Bangalore in the Department of Computational and Data Sciences.
 I completed my bachelor's degree at IIT Roorkee in the Department of Mechanical and Industrial Engineering.
+I am currently working with [Dr. Phani Motamarri](https://scholar.google.com/citations?user=EEQdPn4AAAAJ&hl=en) at the [MATRIX lab](https://sites.google.com/view/matrix-lab) in the CDS department.

 I have prior research experience with [Dr. Dhish Kumar Saxena](https://scholar.google.co.in/citations?user=cbAvO80AAAAJ&hl=en) at IIT-R in the EADAL lab, focusing on ML-assisted Constrained Multi-Objective Optimization.
 Our work involved enhancing diversity in reference vector based optimization algorithms using machine learning techniques.